Government of New Brunswick

 This special benefit may be available to disaster victims, women in transition, and clients diagnosed with HIV or AIDS.
 They must be in a rental situation where the accommodations are rented in the name of the client, and where it is evident that the monthly rent cost is not beyond the means of the client.
 Except in extreme situations, it is only paid once per client.
 It is paid directly to the Office of the Rentalsman or by voucher to co-op or low rental agencies not covered by the Housing division of the Department of Social Development.
 Clients should be advised to contact the Rentalsman to have their security deposit transferred when they move.
 Landlords should contact the Rentalsman when tenants with security deposits move.

-Transportation - Community
+Transportation - Other

 This special benefit may be available to women in transition and disaster victims to pay for transportation for reasons other than medical, training, or employment.
-This is paid at $0.57 cents per KM upon receipt of invoice.

 Child Care